 Just Three Months to Make a Claim

-You only have three months from the date of the unfavourable treatment or the last in the series of treatment to make a claim.
-This does include up to three months after your employment has ended.
-Time is short, so get expert legal advice from a specialist Employment Law Solicitor as soon as you can.
+You only have three months (less one day) from the date of the last act of discrimination to make a claim.
+Where the discrimination is a series of continuing acts, the time limit runs from the last discriminatory act.
+This could include up to three months after your employment has ended.
+Time moves fast, so don’t delay in reaching out to us for expert legal advice from one of our specialist Employment Law Solicitors.

-You will have to go through the ACAS Early Conciliation process before you can make your claim with the Employment Tribunal.
-This is to try to reach a settlement on your issues before going to an Employment Tribunal.
-Once the process is complete, your claim can move on towards the Tribunal.
+You will have to go through the ACAS Early Conciliation process before you can make your claim to an Employment Tribunal.
+You must contact ACAS to complete the early conciliation process within the initial 3 month time limit.
+This process is designed to help you try to reach a settlement and resolve your claim before going to an Employment Tribunal.
+Once the early conciliation process has concluded and if you were unable to resolve the matter during this process, you can then make your claim to an Employment Tribunal.

-If you are not sure if you have a pregnancy or maternity leave discrimination claim, contact our specialist Employment Lawyers for a free initial discussion.
+If you are not sure if you have a claim for pregnancy or maternity leave discrimination, contact our specialist Employment Solicitors to discuss your situation.
+As part of our initial call we will discuss our funding options and you can decide which suits you best.

 We're happy to help